-9. Emergencies: Instrumented emergency vehicle
+9. Instrumented emergency medical vehicles

-An instrumented ambulance would be one that has a LAN to which are connected these end systems such as:
+An instrumented ambulance would be one that one or multiple network segments to which are connected these end systems such as:

 - vital signs sensors attached to the casualty in the ambulance.
 Relay medical data to hospital emergency room, - radio-navigation sensor to relay position data to various destinations including dispatcher, - voice communication for ambulance attendant (like to consult with ER doctor), and - voice communication between driver and dispatcher.